 The attorneys at The Brannon Law Firm handle personal injury cases, including those which result in the Paralysis of an accident victim.
 Paralysis is a serious and often permanent condition that requires special medical assistance and life care planning.
 This type of injury also involves unique and complex issues in the context of legal claims and litigation.
 If you have experienced a diagnosis of Paralysis, it is in your benefit to seek out more information.
 Information on what Paralysis is and what it might mean for you can be found below.
-Additionally, the personal injury attorneys at The Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT for a free consultation to learn about how Paralysis can impact legal claims and litigation.
+Additionally, the personal injury lawyers in Dayton at The Brannon Law Firm invite you to contact us, either at 937-228-2306 or 1-800-VERDICT for a free consultation to learn about how Paralysis can impact legal claims and litigation.

 What is Paralysis?

 Paralysis generally refers to any medical condition that prevents the active or fully controlled movement of body part(s).
 Most commonly, paralysis occurs as the result of an injury to the spinal cord, as the spinal cord is the main avenue for the various nerves that control movement of the body.
 There can also be many different causes of Paralysis, both from medical causes and from trauma.
 Some common causes of Paralysis are:

 - Sports Injuries